This One Pot Pasta Primavera Recipe is made with fresh veggies, creamy cheese, and soft

-- 2 tsp sea salt more or less to taste
+- 2 teaspoons sea salt more or less to taste

-- 2 tsp crushed red pepper more or less to taste
+- 2 teaspoons crushed red pepper more or less to taste

-- 1 tsp freshly ground black pepper more or less to taste
+- 1 teaspoon freshly ground black pepper more or less to taste

 - 1/2 cup heavy cream

-- In a large, deep dutch oven add your uncooked pasta, onion, mushrooms, broccoli, broth, garlic, crushed red pepper, dried herbs, salt and pepper.
+- In a large, deep dutch oven add the uncooked pasta, onion, mushrooms, broccoli, broth, garlic, crushed red pepper, dried herbs, salt and pepper.

 - Stir until everything is combined.
-Bring to a boil, cover and cook on medium heat for 12-15 minutes. *Be sure to stir half way through cooking!
+Bring the ingredients to a boil, cover and cook on medium heat for 12-15 minutes. *Be sure to stir half way through cooking!

-- Remove lid and stir in grated parmesan cheese, chicken, and heavy cream.
-Top with parmesan cheese shavings.
+- Remove lid, and stir in the grated Parmesan cheese and heavy cream.
+Enjoy!